 I’m eternally blessed to have found the most supportive partner I could ever ask for.
 Jesse is the most patient, loving, gracious human being I know and when I told him I need to get the fuck out of here and be a farmer again he was like, Let’s do it babe!
 We’ve got nothing to lose.

 So we made motions to move to Jesse’s home city of Buffalo, New York.
 Why in gods name would we move to Buffalo, asks every person ever.
-Reasons: Jesse wants family.
-I want accessible and affordable land.
+Reasons: Jesse wants to be closer to family.
+I want accessible and affordable land for a farm.
 It’s a seemingly good area for a farmer-florist business.
 The cost of living is already lower and we’re not even there yet.

-Just this past weekend we both said goodbye to our sweet city, Chicago.
+Just this past weekend we both said goodbye to our city that brought us together – Chicago.
 We both moved here for other people, left those people, found each other, made new friends, had a freaking BLAST together.
 Pieces of us have been left behind but we are forging the river and will forever hold our sweet home Chicago in our hearts.

 When you know you’re about to leave a place, you become acutely mindful.
 There were things about my neighborhood, the streets, and my house, that I had never noticed until my last week living there.
 I will take my own advice on this one and try to see the sweetest side of everything more often.

 And that job that pushed me so far out?
 I cried for a week prior to quitting, everyday, to and from the train.
 I cried while I quit.
 I sobbed on the way home while carrying a box of presents from all my colleagues, second guessing whether I just made the worst decision of my entire life and if I should run back.
 Choosing to leave and say goodbye to my friends and work family at DMA was one of the hardest things I’ve ever had to do.
 My heart hurts saying goodbye to not only people that I love, but work that “needed” me.
 I need to be needed.
 This will be something I struggle with in running my own business, I know that already.